Everyone is welcome at Outlook!

 An Outlook service is usually 60-75 minutes long.
 Here is the order of a usual Sunday service:

 Worship – together we sing songs of worship and praise to God.
 Most people stand, however feel free to sit if you prefer.
 The words are on a screen.
 (15-20 minutes)

-Announcements – we share information about what’s going on at Gateway, what events are coming up, and we take a few minutes to say hello to the people sitting around us. (approximately 5 minutes)
+Announcements – we share information about what’s going on at Outlook & what events are coming up. (approximately 5 minutes)

 Kids Time - A time for all primary school aged kids to come down the front to hear Bible stories, learn Bible verses, sing songs and enjoy activities which teach them about God’s word.
 Find out more about Kids Time here.
 (5-10 minutes)

 Say G'Day - A chance for us to get out of our seats and say hi to someone new.
 (5 minutes)

 Message - One of our preaching team or guest speakers will share a message.
 (20-40 minutes)